What are the requirements for admission?

 When are applications due?

-PhD students are admitted in the fall semester.
-All PhD applicants, including those who wish to receive financial aid, must submit their application no later than December 1.
+All applicants, including those who wish to receive financial aid, must submit their materials no later than December 1 for entry in the following Fall semester.

 Application portal opens for admission: August 1